scholarslab/scholarslab.github.io/collections/_posts/2012-02-01-done-is-the-engine-of-more-2.md

 layout: post
 slug: done-is-the-engine-of-more-2
 title: Done is the engine of more.
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
-- internationalization
 - praxis program
 - Prism
 ---